You are listening to the Sean Hannity Radio Show Podcast.

 Trump is absolutely right.

-Um disproportionately black Americans have suffered because of illegal immigration, more people competing for fewer jobs, 95 million Americans out of the labor force, and it's not only to you are they losing those jobs in many instances, if they do get a job, well, the labor rates have been driven down because of the increased competition.
+And it's not only are they losing those jobs in many instances, if they do get a job, well, the labor rates have been driven down because of the increased competition.

-Yes, no, Trump is absolutely right about that, and I really got to.
+Yes, no, Trump is absolutely right about that.

 Okay.

-All right, but listen, it's called in Trump We Trust, Ann Coulter, destined to be her thirteenth New York Times best selling.
+All right, but listen, it's called In Trump We Trust, Ann Coulter, destined to be her 13th New York Times bestseller.

 I hate to correct you on that, but I think I should.